shimaore/astonishing-competition/middleware/log-rated.coffee.md

 - Execute the script a second time at the time the call is actually answered (things might have changed while the call was making progress and/or being routed).

           end_of_interval = initial_duration
-          yield client_execute end_of_interval
+          yield incall_execute end_of_interval

-- After that, do a first check at the end of the initial-duration, then once for every interval.
+- After that, do a first check at the end of the initial-duration period,

           yield sleep_until start_time.clone().add seconds: end_of_interval

+  then once for every rating interval.

           while running